trey-rosius/cdk_group_chat/README.md

 import { User, MutationCreateUserAccountArgs } from "../../../appsync";
 // utility functions to generate ksuid's and execute dynamodb transactions import { uuid, executeTransactWrite } from "../../utils";
+/*
+The Logger utility must always be instantiated outside the Lambda handler.
+By doing this, subsequent invocations processed by the same instance of your function can reuse these resources.
+This saves cost by reducing function run time.
+In addition, Logger can keep track of a cold start and inject the appropriate fields into logs.
+*/
 const logger = new Logger({ serviceName: "CreateUserAccountsHandler" });

 export const handler: AppSyncResolverHandler<